LouisXVBTW/prisma-airs-demos/README.md

 Need to build some demos for:

 1. Runtime Security
    1. API : Build some juniper notebooks for starters.
 One with and one Without to show difference.
-   2. Firewall : Don't bother for now.
+   2. Build n8n workflow that shows the same
 2. Model Security
    1. use juniper notebook to show the code usecase
    2. Some pre-scanned ones in the Gui
    3. Maybe build a commit check flow, would be cool for that to work.
 3. Red-Teaming
-   1. Just run some scans, do a couple random big name models from my 4070 and then gemini too from work
-   2. Make sure i do some attack library ones and then some Agent led ones
+   1. has an api we can use to programitically test the agent on every change or on a regular scheduled basis.
 4. Agent security
-   1. ngl no idea how this one goes, sync with jeff to see how what where when
+   1. tbd

 -------